 Rights Respecting School Award

-UNICEF has recognised that Holy Trinity is committed to placing the UN Convention on the Rights of the Child at the heart of our ethos and the school is currently working towards achieving Level 1 of the Rights Respecting School Award.
+UNICEF has recognised that St John's Angell Town is committed to placing the UN Convention on the Rights of the Child at the heart of our ethos and the school is currently working towards achieving Silver of the Rights Respecting School Award.

 Our Rights Respecting journey complements our PSHCE curriculum and School Values very well.
 As a school, we are recognising and valuing the rights of every child, as set out in the UN Convention, while teaching our children about the responsibilities they have to themselves and others if the articles in the convention are to be achieved.